Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/meta_prompting.md

 #### Result
 The original prompt (produced by Claude) is effective for reverse engineering documentation.

-The procedural guide Chat GPT successfully captured the essence of the original documentation style and The prompt works as a resuable template.
+The final Chat GPT output successfully captured the essence of the original documentation style so it could be transferred to a new platform with a different model, proving it is reusable and model-agnostic.

+However, a human reviewer is still necessary to find errors or inaccuracies.
+For instance, the final output mentions a package manager (`pnpm`) which may not be universal.
+The original prompt instructed to keep explanations brief but the package manager assumes a specific toolchain.

 ### Efficiency Gains

+Once developed and tested, a meta prompt removes the need to manually construct style and structure guidelines for each documentation project - reducing preparation time for AI-augmented documentation tasks across a team or repository.

 ### Conclusion

+Meta prompting creates more efficient workflows within any documentation project by creating a reusable, model-agnostic prompt that can replicate the style, tone, and structure of any source material.
+This creates endless possibilities for producing new documentation while maintaining the essence of the original document.